 Why is a DPA important?

-The GDPR requires data controllers to take measures to ensure the protection of personal data they handle.
-If data controllers decide to outsource certain data processing activities, they must be able to demonstrate that their suppliers and sub-processors also provide sufficient guarantees to protect the data and act in a GDPR compliant manner.
+The GDPR requires data controllers to take measures to ensure the protection of the personal data they handle.
+If data controllers decide to outsource certain data processing activities, they must be able to demonstrate that their suppliers and sub-processors also provide sufficient guarantees to protect the data and act in a GDPR-compliant manner.

-When do you need to sign a DPA?
+When do you need a data processing agreement?

 Do processors have to sign a DPA with their sub-processors?